yhoang001/cs4660-fall-2017/notes/project.md

 ## Get started

-1. Sign up an account at codingame.
+1. Sign up an account at CodinGame.
-2. Choose your programming language and start hacking!
+2. Choose your programming language and start hacking

 ## Instructions